Well it's a good thing we here in the Linux community had that refreshing and

 '2014 Has Been Disappointing'

-"I switched all my machines to Debian Testing/Jessie months ago, when the bug count was plunging like a stone, and then they went with Systemd," he explained.
+Last but not least, "I wish I could say that Debian GNU/Linux was the best distro of 2014 as usual, but I can't," blogger Robert Pogson lamented."I switched all my machines to Debian Testing/Jessie months ago, when the bug count was plunging like a stone, and then they went with Systemd," he explained.
 "I've been updating dozens of packages every day since then and the bug count has gone sideways.

 "'The Freeze' is still a long way away," he added.
 "I would have switched back to Wheezy/Stable if I had known it was going to take this long to sort out the mess."